fashion-js/fashion-model/README.md

 });

 var ColorPalette = Model.extend({
-	properties: {
+	properties: {.
-		// The Array type should be a given a subtype.
-		// The generated accessor methods for this property
-		// will automatically wrap each item with the subtype.
 		colors: {
+            // colors has type array
 			type: Array,

+            // each item in the array is a Color
-			subtype: Color
+			items: Color
 		}
 	}
 });